MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/calls-using-devices-without-AR.md

    ![Screenshot of the Dynamics 365 Remote Assist mobile video card.](./media/3a.png "Video Card")

-5. If the remote collaborator answers the call on **Dynamics 365 Remote Assist mobile**, the technician's live video feed will be shared to the remote collaborator's device screen.
+5. If the remote collaborator answers the call on **Dynamics 365 Remote Assist mobile**, the technician's live video feed will be shared to the remote collaborator's mobile app screen.

     |Technician|Remote collaborator|
     |------------------------------------------------|------------------------------------------------|